 - Enhances mood: Any woman can probably relate to a rush of strong emotions when her hormones are flowing.
 As you may have already noticed, this can be more intense during pregnancy.
 Fits of crying and mood swings are pretty common in a number of women.
 On top of that, there are also a few women that experience enhanced levels of depression and anxiety.
 While yoga is in no way a replacement for medication that may really help some individuals, it is a great method to help manage mood!
 Increased heart rate is one side effect of getting your body moving, and this alone has been shown to decrease depression.
 Yoga has also been associated with decreases of cortisol (a stress-induced hormone that is related to many unpleasant symptoms) and increases level of serotonin (a feel-good body chemical).
 This is all associated with increased happiness levels across a number of patients.

-- Lowers blood sugar: In addition to bad cholesterol, engaging in yoga can lower blood sugar.
+- Lowers blood sugar: studies have found that engaging in yoga can lower blood sugar levels.
 This is a great thing for everyone, but especially those who are pregnant.
-Many women find themselves suffering from pregnancy-induced diabetes.
-While this is often regulated and virtually gone after the baby comes, it can still pose a threat to the unborn baby during pregnancy.
+Many women find themselves suffering from pregnancy-induced (gestational) diabetes.
+While this is often regulated and virtually gone after the baby arrives, it can still pose a threat to the unborn baby during pregnancy.
 Any little thing you can do to help manage it makes your life safer and easier.

 - Get a good night sleep: Like with any other form of physical activity, working up a sweat can help you get some shut-eye.
 Getting a good night’s rest can make all the difference in your attitude, energy level, and health.
 With the ever growing bump making a good night sleep seem impossible, yoga may help you get all the rest you need.

 Remember, this is just a select few things you may be able to expect by taking on yoga.
 Of course, while you can experience a lot of great things from yoga just like someone who isn’t expecting, there are some limitations that being pregnant puts on.

 Like any other exercise activity, there are some things you have to be careful about when you’re pregnant.
-Your body is in an altered state, and having such a fragile little person inside of you adds some extra risks you need to look out for.
+Your body is in an altered state, with increased levels of muscle relaxant hormone Relaxin and a baby inside of you adds some extra risks you need to look out for.
 Of course, breathing exercises are generally safe, there are a few poses you may want to avoid, even during the first trimester.

-For starters, you want to limit yourself to activities that are not to extraneous.
+For starters, you want to limit yourself to activities that are not too strenuous.
 Some doctors encourage a “talk test” policy.
 If you can talk during the activity without having to huff and puff, then you’re good to go on that part.
 If you are breathing heavy or hyperventilating, you may be depriving your baby of oxygen and overworking yourself.